Systems Architect · Organizational Builder · Associate Director

 Let's talk.

-Whether you’re reaching out about a professional opportunity, board service, consulting, or just to connect, I read every message myself.
+Whether you’re reaching out about a professional opportunity, board service, or just to connect, I read every message myself.

 Interested in leadership roles at mission-driven organizations where strategy and operational execution have to meet.
 Washington, DC area or remote.